neo-project/docs/en-us/sc/getting started/introduction.md

 A smart contract can be programmed to charge a certain fee, divided into deployment costs and execution costs.

-Deployment costs refers to the need for a developer to pay a fee to deploy a smart contract on the block chain (currently 500 GAS).
+Deployment costs refers to the need for a developer to pay a fee to deploy a smart contract on the block chain (100~1000 GAS).
 Execution costs refers to the fee the user pays for execution of the smart contract.
 All operations have a costs, with most operations defaulting to 0.001 GAS.
 The first 10 GAS is free.
 Priority processing can be achieved by manually increasing the execution fee.
 Read more about smart contract fees [here](systemfees.md#smart-contract-fees).

-## A simple smart contract
+## Some simple smart contracts (C#)

 Here are some simple smart contracts: